NiveditJain/Ooad_project/README.md

 There are three types of users of the system:**customer**(students/faculty members),**shopkeeper** and **moderator.**
 *Moderator* is like an intermediate person co-ordinating between shopkeepers,customers and delivery boys.
 ### User Registeration
-Users(customer/shopkeeper) can register in the portal.Registration would require the following details of the users:
+Users(customer/shopkeeper) can register in the portal.
+Registration requires the following details of the users:
 #### Customer
 - Email
 - Name